-COM 102 Interpersonal Communication
+COM 102 Interpersonal Communication 3 credits

-Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, O lab, O clinical, O other, 45 total contact hours

 This interactive course introduces basic aspects of interpersonal communication that influence the quality of personal and workplace relationships.
 Aspects of ineffective communication behaviors that create misunderstanding are presented.
 The impact of effective and ineffective interpersonal communication in various contexts is analyzed, and communication tools designed to evaluate conflicts, reduce misunderstandings and to improve interaction with others are applied.